-The Company incurred certain share issue costs relating to the offering completed in May 2016 with Norton Rose Fulbright Canada LLP ("Norton"), a legal firm of which a Director of the Company, David Knight, is a partner.
+The Company incurred certain share issue costs relating to the offering completed in May 2016 with Norton.
 Norton was paid \$141,650 for legal services in connection with the financing completed.
-Further, cash commissions of \$385,612 were paid to Paradigm Capital ("Paradigm"), a firm of which a former Director of the Company, Andrew Partington, is a partner, in respect to the financing completed.
-2,832,324 agent warrants were also issued to Paradigm, with an attributed value of \$292,122.
-Additional deferred financing charges of \$38,717 relating to the July 24, 2017 public offering of securities were incurred with Norton and was owed \$28,418 as at June 30, 2017 (December 31, 2016 - \$2,946).
+Further, cash commissions of \$385,612 were paid to Paradigm Capital ("Paradigm"), a firm of which a former Director of the Company is a partner, in respect to the financing completed.
+2.832,324 agent warrants were also issued to Paradigm, with an attributed value of \$292,122.